 We evaluate strategic opportunities related to products, technology and business transactions, including acquisitions and divestitures.
-In the past, we have acquired businesses to support our growth strategy, including the acquisition of OptaSense in December 2020, General Photonics Corporation in March 2019 and Micron Optics, Inc. in October 2018.
+In the past, we have acquired businesses to support our growth strategy, including the acquisition of LIOS in March 2022.
 If we choose to enter into such transactions in the future, we face certain risks including:

-- the failure of the acquired business to meet our performance and financial expectations; - · difficulty integrating an acquired business's operations, personnel and financial and reporting systems into our current business - potential unknown liabilities associated with the acquisition; - lost sales and customers as a result of customers deciding not to do business with us; - complexities associated with managing the larger combined company with distant business locations; - integrating personnel while maintaining focus on providing consistent, high quality products; - loss of key employees; and - performance shortfalls as a result of the division of management's attention caused by completing the acquisition and integrating operations.
+- the failure of the acquired business to meet our performance and financial expectations; - · difficulty integrating an acquired business's operations, personnel and financial and reporting systems into our current business - potential unknown liabilities associated with the acquisition; - lost sales and customers as a result of customers deciding not to do business with us; - · complexities associated with managing the larger combined company with distant business locations; - integrating personnel while maintaining focus on providing consistent, high quality products; - · loss of key employees; and - performance shortfalls as a result of the division of management's attention caused by completing the acquisition and integrating operations.